Reema7007/covid19/README.md

 # Corona Chatbot

-This porject is about the website which is made for thr purpose of Covid update to users.
+This porject is about the website which is made for the purpose of Covid update to users.
 ##  Problem Statement
 From the year 2019,people all around the world facing difficulties with Covid-19 Virus.
 But people were unable to get updates about Covid-19 to keep themselves safe from crisis for this issue.
 I have develop a website this bot services which can clarify all the queries about Covid-19.
 ##  Project Description